bryansteiner/gpu-passthrough-tutorial/README.md

     <img src="./img/virtman_3.png" width="450">
 </div><br>

 Next, the GUI asks us whether we want to enable storage for the VM.
-As already mentioned, my setup will be using SSD passthrough so I chose not to enable storage.
-You also have the option to create a raw disk image:
+As already mentioned, my setup will be using SSD passthrough so I chose not to enable virtual storage.
+However, you still have the option to enable storage and create a RAW disk image which will be stored under the default path of `/var/lib/libvirt/images`:

 <div align="center">
     <img src="./img/virtman_4.png" width="450">